 - Document everything with your provider in written agreements – for example, Service Level Agreements (SLAs)/Terms of Service contracts.

-- Request written assurances that security controls will be in place, and periodic verification (e.g., compliance reports) that controls continue to be maintained.
+- Request written assurances that security controls will be in place, and conduct periodic verification (such as compliance reports) that controls continue to be maintained.

 - Review the service and written agreements periodically to identify whether anything has changed.

-Although AWS offers one of the more secure cloud options, it remains vulnerable when businesses do not practice due diligence.
-For example, a company continues to be responsible for ensuring data encryption, limiting information volume transferred to the AWS cloud, detailing its compliance strategy, incorporating role-based access controls, and using multifactor authentication.
+Although AWS security is stronger than many alternatives, it remains vulnerable when businesses don’t practice due diligence.
+Many AWS resources are available to users, but certain security aspects will fall to the user.
+For example, a company continues to be responsible for assuring data encryption, limiting information volume transferred to the AWS cloud, detailing its compliance strategy, incorporating role-based access controls, and using multi-factor authentication.

 Despite the ability to transfer some risks to the service providers, the ultimate responsibility for information security rests on the organization hiring the vendor.